CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Regular integrity check with appropriate tools.
 #### SYS.2.1.M21 Prevention of unauthorized use of computer microphones and cameras

 Many IT systems are equipped with microphones and sometimes also with cameras.
 Microphones and cameras of networked clients can be used by those who have access rights to the corresponding device file.
 For a microphone, this would be, for example, / dev / audio for the sound card or / dev / video for a camera under Unix.
 Under Windows, the access rights to the corresponding keys of the registry (HKEY \ _LOCAL \ _MACHINE \ HARDWARE \.)
 Determine who can activate the computer microphone or the computer camera.
-These rights are therefore to be given with care.
+These rights must therefore be given carefully.
 Access to the device file should only be possible while someone is working locally on the IT system.
 If existing microphones or cameras are not to be used and therefore not misused, they must, if possible, be switched off, deactivated or physically disconnected from the device.

 If the microphone or camera is permanently installed in the client and can only be switched on and off by software, the access rights must be set in such a way that no unauthorized person can use them.
 This can be z.
 This can be done, for example, by revoking the read rights to the device files / dev / audio, / dev / video, or, under Windows, the access rights to the corresponding keys of the registry under Unix.
 This prevents a normal user from using the microphone or camera, but can still play audio or video files.
 Cameras can also be easily covered, for example with a suitable sticker.